csc-training/summerschool/background_material.md

     return sum;
 }

-// Same as above, but using C++ style dynamic array which we pass by a const reference double calculate_sum_cpp(const std::vector<double>& array) {
+/* Same as above, but using C++ style dynamic array.
+The operator & denotes that the std::vector<double> variable is passed by reference (no copy), and we further require the reference to be const (variable is read-only inside the function). */ double calculate_sum_cpp(const std::vector<double>& array) {
     double sum = 0.0;